temirWlan/introduction-projects/node-express/README.md

 - get(path, callback) - routes HTTP GET requests to the specified path with the specified callback functions callback arguments: req, res, next

+request
+- params - route parameters, default value - {}
+- query - object containing a property for each query string parameter in the route, default value - {}

 response
 - status(responseStatus) - add response status, for example: 200, 404, 500, etc.
 - sendFile(path) - transfers the file at the given path and set 'Content-Type'